-When putting a Pizza Stone on an oven shelf, leave a two inch (10 cm) space all round on the shelf, to allow air to rise and circulate.
+When putting a pizza stone on an oven shelf, leave a 10 cm (two inch) space all round on the shelf, to allow air to rise and circulate.
 It will likely smoke the first time you use it.

-A stone can stay hot long after the oven is off; always use oven mitts.
-Don't remove a Pizza Stone from the oven until it is totally cool; some say that even the shock of sudden cooler air can crack it.
+A stone can stay hot long after the oven is off; always use oven mitts to handle it.
+Pizza stone reviewers say it can’t be emphasized enough to not remove a pizza stone from the oven until the stone is totally cool; they say that even the shock of sudden cooler air can crack it.
 Though, some may have flaws in them that will cause them to crack when cooling, no matter how careful you are.

-To clean, allow the stone to cool, then remove, scrape off any food or drippings, then rinse with warm water.
-You can scrub with baking soda if you wish, but never soap, soap will go into the stone.
+To clean a pizza stone after use, allow the stone to cool, then remove, scrape off any food or drippings, then rinse with warm water.
+You can scrub with baking soda if you wish, but never soap: soap will go into the stone.

 Eventually, over time, oils will go into the stone and make it non-stick, shiny and dark.